 Bacon Wrapped Stuffed Hatch Peppers are a great way to enjoy Hatch Pepper Season.
-You can either grill or bake these Bacon Wrapped Stuffed Hatch Peppers in the oven.
+You can either grill or bake these Bacon Wrapped Stuffed Hatch Chile Peppers in the oven.

 Every August it is Hatch Pepper season.
 Hatch peppers are grown in Hatch, New Mexico.
 These peppers are very similar to Anaheim peppers, but these are grown in Hatch, New Mexico.
 The terroir in Hatch, New Mexico is unique and gives these familiar peppers a unique flavor.
 You can substitute Anaheim peppers for Hatch peppers, as you can’t always get these tasty peppers.